2024

 Parklet Design Competition

 The Parklet Design Competition puts beautiful and functional design in the right-of-way.
 Instead of hosting pop-up parklets for PARK(ing) Day, we now organize the competition as a way to bring more permanent parklets to Nashville.
-The winning design submission will be fully built over the Summer and unveiled for a PARK(ing) Day Celebration on Saturday, September 21, 2024.
+The winning design was imagined by Katie Pennington of EOA Architects and fully built by Hardaway Construction.

 We are big fans of supporting local businesses—it’s a part of what makes great neighborhoods and stimulates the local economy.
 There is something special when a local business is also a public steward, becoming people’s “third space,” or a place for gathering outside work and home.
-Located in the steadily growing yet tight-knit community of Donelson, Bagelshop will be hosting the newest long-term Nashville parklet.
-We need your help to make it into a welcoming third space!
+Located in the steadily growing yet tight-knit community of Donelson, Bagelshop now hosts the newest long-term Nashville parklet.

 Meet Max + Kayla Palmer